 She walked over to the device she’d brought and bent to pick it up.

 The coin was next to it, up against the wall.
 It had landed neither eye-side-up, or acorn-side-up, but on its edge.
-The word “DEUS EX” shone with reflected light.
+The words “DEUS EX” shone with reflected light.
 The braided design on the edge of the coin was distorted at the very top, and as she looked down at it she could see something half-way between a smudge and… a face.

 Was it her face?